 For example, many anime OVAs based on a manga begin In Medias Res and rarely explain themselves under the assumption an OVA (being an occasional test run for a series) will typically be watched by someone who has read the original manga.

 Other information can be found in text novels, video games, radio dramas or image songs, as the entire franchise is treated as a package.
-Though, if you don't have the money for all that, there's always TV Tropes and That Other Wiki.
+Though, if you don't have the money for all that, there's always TV Tropes and Wikipedia.

 Fairly common in anime and mostly unknown in American shows, although it seems to be steadily picking up speed with shows like Lost.
 However, it's very common in American comic books because of the assurance that the stereotypical fan is obsessive enough to collect supplemental material (see Ultimate Universe).
 This also applies to the elaborate backstories many video games of the 1980s provided in accompanying comic books or novellas.